WeAreFairphone/android_device_fairphone_FP3/README.md

 ### Current Status
 It builds successful.
 But init scripts etc. definitely needs to be checked.

-However I'll try to run it as soon as I've created a safe backup :wink:
+Device boots and adb can be accessed.
+However after some time it automatically reboots.

 ### Known Issues
-It finally builds but didn't try it on the device yet.
+It finally builds and runs to access adb.
+Nothing else is working.

 ### Kernel Source
 Based on repository from k4y0z: